Info Stealer Abusing Codespaces Puts Discord Users at Risk

 Finally, the function that is executed in the context of the first BrowserWindow is as follows (Figure 14):

-As a result, the patched Discord installation abuses the session events to fetch and exfiltrate the following artefacts:
+As a result, the patched Discord installation abuses the session events to fetch and exfiltrate the following artifacts:

 1. Discord token